 Diversifying Psychology: A Sneak Peek for Graduate School

-The UW Psychology Diversity Steering Committee is putting on their second virtual recruitment event on September 20th at 3:00 pm.
+The UW Psychology Diversity Steering Committee is putting on their third virtual recruitment event on September 19th at 3:00 pm.
 This event is a great opportunity for anyone who is considering a PhD in psychology, to learn more about the UW psychology program (including the different areas of research, funding, and admissions), and participate in a Q&A session with current graduate students and faculty.
-The event will last an hour and a half, and is open to all, especially students from traditionally underrepresented backgrounds.
+The event will last two hours and is open to all, especially students from traditionally underrepresented backgrounds.

-To register for the live zoom event or to receive the recording, please sign up at this link: https://forms.gle/c5pRpmPCxzyScHp99
+To register for the live zoom event or to receive the recording, please sign up at this link: REGISTER HERE

 If you have any questions, please feel free to email: email@example.com